AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/customize-aem-default-dictionary.md

 ---
 # Customize AEM's default dictionary {#id209SD8000WU}

-The Web Editor can be configured to use AEM's spell checker or the browser's spell checker.
+The Editor can be configured to use AEM's spell checker or the browser's spell checker.
 If you choose to work with AEM's spell checker, then you get the flexibility to define your custom words list.
-These custom words are then added to the AEM's dictionary and these words are not flagged \(as incorrect\) in the Web Editor.
+These custom words are then added to the AEM's dictionary and these words are not flagged \(as incorrect\) in the Editor.

 The following tabs provide instructions to create your custom words list, which are added in AEM's dictionary based on your Experience Manager Guides setup: Cloud Service or On-Premise.